 by the lack of expressiveness of the SDP format but the nature of

-creating a universal all-encompassing format to describe all
+creating a universal format to supersede all formats and the

 A few years ago there was an attempt to create a new "SDP 2.0" format

 with a draft named Session Description and Capability Negotiation

 [I-D.ietf-mmusic-sdpng].
 This effort to create the "ultimate" SDP